learn-co-curriculum/dsc-python-loops-and-functions-lab/README.md

 Now, write a function to loop over all of the reviews in the list, and count how many are positive, negative, and neutral.

-The function should be called `get_sentiment_counts`, take one argument (the list of reviews) and return a dictionary containing the counts.
+The function should be called `get_sentiment_counts`, take one argument (the list of reviews), and return a dictionary containing the counts.
 A counter dictionary has been initialized for you with `"positive"`, `"negative"`, and `"neutral"` as the keys and values starting at 0.

 ```python